 Now our cost for 100 unique backers is approx. ($3285). $3500 – 3285 = $215 which covers a few credit card charges that won’t go through, a few international packages lost, and materials for shipping.
 So, if your author payments were more than $50/story, you’d be losing money.

 I just wanted to show one model for calculating a doable group anthology, since they usually have the best chance at funding.
 You’re going to want to get more than 100 unique backers.
 It costs more to get those eyeballs.
 I promise you, you can’t hit the volume you need to hit through your normal social media channels.
 A 500k reach on all your social media avenues through everyone involved in the project won’t be close to enough(you can’t possibly contact every follower, fan, subscriber.)
 Ideally, you want your project ad in front of 200k-1M people in your genre, to return you 500+ unique backers.
 500k eyes for 500 backers, a conversion rate of 0.1%!
 That’s $350 per week of your campaign toward advertising.

 Yes!
 You shouldn’t run a Kickstarter campaign in December or January, no matter the content of your book or product.
 If you have a Christmas book you launch in September or October into November, ending before December and promising to deliver by early- to mid-December.

-People love to buy books for presents in December, but they won’t back your book Kickstarter.
+People love to buy books for presents in December, but they’re less likely to back your book Kickstarter.
 January is a retail wasteland, don’t fight 100 years of sales knowledge.
 People don’t have excess income in Jan/Feb.

 This is a really brief guide.
 If you have any additional questions, you can hit me up on social media or via email.
 Cemeterygatesmedia@gmail.com facebook.com/cemeterygatesmedia u/EldraziHorror